 Getting to The Palace of Versailles

 Versailles is a distance of approximately 20km from Paris.
 Perfect for taking a day trip.
-So I hopped on a train, which took roughly 1 hour.
-Then, there was only a 5 minute walk to the Chateau.
+So I hopped on a train, which took roughly 1 hour, followed by a 5 minute walk to the Chateau.

 I was immediately overwhelmed when I arrived and saw it from a distance.
 Tall, intricate, gold-leafed gates welcome you as you approach, and a long never-ending fence in front of the beautiful, majestic, enormous chateau.
 The town of Versailles is quite small and the palace definitely stands out, to say the least.